 I am proud to introduce a limited edition fountain pen designed on the basis of the experience I have gained over 15 years in the repair of vintage pens.
 I have incorporated in the design what I consider to be the best features of the vintage pens that have crossed my repair bench.

 The filling system and the writing performance benefit from modern high quality manufacturing techniques.
-The pen is styled in the spirit of the Ford Standard using the nib and feed of modern pens (Parker Centennial for the Dunnfordpark and Waterman 100 for the Dunnfordwater) and it uses a variant of the Dunn filling system, so it has been given the name ‘Dunnfordpark’.
+The pen is styled in the spirit of the Ford Standard using the nib and feed of modern pens (Parker Centennial for the Dunnfordpark and Waterman 100 for the Dunnfordwater) and it uses a variant of the Dunn filling system, so hence the choice of name.

 The benefits of the design include:-

 a.
 Large ink capacity (more than three times that of a typical cartridge-

 b.
 Use of high quality modern nibs and feeds.

 c.
 Double insulated barrel to minimise the effects of temperature variations.

 e.
 Absence of threads from the gripping area.